przemyslaw-pacek/todo-list-react/README.md

 If you want to use it, click [here](https://przemyslaw-pacek.github.io/todo-list-react/).

 ## Technologies:

 - HTML
 - CSS
 - JavaScript
-- BEM
 - MediaQueries
 - Normalize
 - Flex
 - Grid
 - React
-- Styled-Components
+- Styled Components
 - Custom Hooks
-- Redux Toolkit
 - Redux Router
+- Redux Saga
-- Redux-Saga
+- Typescript

 How to use: